sinelanguage/fancyCars/README.md

 The first tier deals with back end services, databases, setup of third party services such as API keys, config files, connections and auth for 3rd party services such as Push Notifications and Streaming Providers and Data and Analytics connections.

-The second tier deals with creation our JSON stream, agregating 3rd party data into our JSON stream, Data API Routing and Controllers, Back end testing frameworks and config, Back end logging for errors or test suites API, Events and Analytics API.
+The second tier deals with creating our JSON stream, agregating 3rd party data into our JSON stream, Data API Routing and Controllers, Back end testing frameworks and config, Back end logging for errors or test suites API, Events and Analytics API.

 The third tier is the API middleware, Client connection services, Component for client config and aggregator, Shared React component library, Client side content and asset Cache / Redis / Session Storage, Analytics middleware, Events middleware, Client side testing framework config and suite, CI Config.